 There is one standard model type that behaves differently from other models in 2c8 Modeling Tool and this is the swimlane model.
 In a swimlane model some object types are shown as »swimlanes«.
 When you create a new swimlane model you get to choose the object types that will be swimlanes and which types to automatically create relations to when symbols are placed within the swimlanes.

 In the example above all positions will be drawn as swimlanes and if you place an activity or a process within the swimlane a relation of type »Accountable - RACI« will automatically be created from the swimlane to the activity/process.
 The relation will not be visible in the model but is equal to other relations in all other ways.
 It will be visible in the object properties and can be used to create lists etc.

 2c8 Modeling Tools is not intended as a document management tool.
 Instead there is a function to create named links to documents in external document management tools, or on a shared network drive.
 It is also possible for third part plugins to work directly against an external system from inside the program to easily link documents to models or objects.

 To create or edit document links right click on a symbol and choose »Documents« from the context menu.
 To edit document links connected to the model, right click on an empty part of the model and choose »Documents«.

 Descriptions are longer, formatted texts connected to objects or models.
 To add or edit an object's description, right click on the symbol and choose »Description « from the context menu.
 To edit a model's description right click on an empty part of the model and choose »Description«.

-The workflow contains six different states, where each state describes where in the workflow cycle a model is right now.
+The maintenance flow of a model consists of six different states, where each state describes where in the flow the model currently is.

 Draft (only visible in 2c8 Lite)